grafana/mimir/docs/sources/mimir/operators-guide/deploy-grafana-mimir/jsonnet/migrate-from-microservices-to-read-write.md

 At a high level, the steps involved are as follows:

-1. Deploy read-write components along side microservices (they join the same ring).
+1. Deploy read-write components alongside microservices; they both join the same ring.
 1. Switch over end points in your ingress.
 1. Decommission microservices.